Invisible AI uses computer vision to help (but hopefully not nag) assembly line workers – TechCrunch

 Like any compelling new tech, the possibilities for abuse are there, but they are not — unlike an endeavor like Clearview AI — built for abuse.

 “It’s a fine line.
 It definitely reflects the companies it’s deployed in,” Danziger said.
-“The companies we interact with really value their employees and want them to be respected and engaged in the process as possible.
+“The companies we interact with really value their employees and want them to be as respected and engaged in the process as possible.
 This helps them with that.”

 The $3.6 million seed round was led by 8VC, with participating investors including iRobot Corporation, K9 Ventures, Sierra Ventures and Slow Ventures.